HP Laptop Keyboard Replacement Cost UK 2026 — Pavilion, Spectre & EliteBook

 What a keyboard replacement involves

-On a top-case model the bench process is a full base disassembly: the bottom cover comes off, the battery, drive and any daughter-boards are disconnected and set aside, and the old top-case is separated from the lower chassis.
-The new top-case — with its fresh keyboard, palmrest and backlight ribbon — is seated, every connector reattached in the correct order, and the machine reassembled.
-We then function-test every key, the backlight across all zones, the touchpad, and the power button before sign-off.
-On a key-level EliteBook the scope is narrower: the faulty key or keyboard module is swapped without disturbing the palmrest.
-The 27-month guarantee covers the assembly and the labour.
+A top-case job is a full strip from the underside up.
+The bottom cover comes away, the battery is isolated first, and the drive and any daughter-boards are unplugged and parked before the riveted top-case is parted from the lower chassis.
+In goes the replacement — fresh keyboard, palmrest and backlight ribbon as one — each connector reseated in sequence, the chassis closed, and the lot put through a key-by-key test: every key, the backlight across all zones, the touchpad and the power button.
+On a serviceable EliteBook the job stops well short of that, swapping the failed key or keyboard module while the palmrest stays put.
+Both the part and the labour sit under the 27-month guarantee.

 Backlit keyboards on ENVY and Spectre